"A computer can never be held accountable, therefore a computer must never make a management decision."

 Your name is on the spec.
 The agent's name is on the code.
 That's the right order.

 Sutra is a story mapping tool built for teams using AI coding agents.
-Traditional Jira tickets are written for humans — thin, ambiguous, and leaving implementation decisions to the developer.
+Traditional tickets are written for humans — thin, ambiguous, and leaving implementation decisions to the developer.
 AI agents need more: testable acceptance criteria, edge cases, API contracts, test type declarations, and dependency maps that tell the agent what it can call autonomously vs what needs a human in the loop.

 Sutra gives you a structured canvas to build that context, sync it with Jira, and export it in agent-ready formats.